 In case the child has a disability, then parents may be required to provide financial support for an extended period.
-Consulting a lawyer on how best to deal with a special needs child is best.
+Consulting a Colorado child custody attorney on how best to deal with a special needs child is best.

 The legal team at Brighter Day℠ Law has extensive experience with all of the complex legal issues that divorcing couples may face, and we are ready to provide you the legal counsel you need during this challenging time

 Although child support settlements usually go together with the divorce process, it’s not always the situation.
 Both of the parents are responsible for the emotional and financial well-being of children until they reach 19 years of age.
 This fact stands regardless if the parents are married or not.

 - Make payments dependent on income and standard of living